ncarrillo/xanite/README.md

 ## Features

 - **Game Compatibility**:
-  You can play Xbox games from `.iso` file formats.
+  You can play Xbox games from `.iso . xiso` file formats.
 This allows you to enjoy a wide range of classic Xbox games on your Android device.

 - **Graphics Optimization**:
   The emulator adjusts its graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.